 An excellent resource for those of you with Android smartphones is a free app available in the Android Market called “AirReg”.
 It allows you to type in the registration and tells you exactly what kind of plane it is.

 In the U.S. military, a registration number is called a “serial number”.
 There are too many variations on serial numbers to cover it all here.
-Joseph Baugher has created an extremely detailed database of nearly every U.S. military aircraft, both past and present (see the link on the left).
+Joseph Baugher has created an extremely detailed database of nearly every U.S. military aircraft, both past and present (see the link below).

 In general, Air Force & Army aircraft use the format “xx-yyyy” where “x” is a two digit number representing the year in which the plane was placed on order by the Defense Department and “y” is a three or four digit number representing the serial number sequence for each year.
 For example: 57-1514.
 This plane was ordered in 1957 (this means it was most likely built in 1957 or 58) and is the 1,514th plane ordered in 1957.